CamiloCuspian/quality/_posts/2024-12-31-house-cleaning-service.md

 ### The real cost of cheap cleaning services

-Some time ago, a client showed me the damage a discount home cleaning service had done to her hardwood floors.
+Some time ago, a client showed me the damage a discount home [Hardwood Floor Cleaning Done Right.]({{'specialized/floor-care' | relative_url}} "cleaning service had done to her hardwood floors.")

 They'd used harsh chemicals that stripped the finish, causing $3,000 worth of damage.